 Attach the Apalis Heatsink to the Ixora Carrier Board, on top of the Apalis computer on module.
-Use screws to guarantee that the thermal coupling is good.
+Use screws to guarantee optimal thermal coupling.

-Connect the DB9 to IDC adapter cable to the X22 connector from the Ixora.
+Connect the DB9 to IDC adapter cable to the X22 connector on the Ixora.

 Note: The adapter is included in the Toradex Cable Kit, the standard we used is normally called DTK or Intel standard.

 Connect a USB-Serial converter to both the adapter cable and your host machine.